New blog concept ?

 I will also have to find some way to show the freshness of the article to indicate if it’s likely to change or not.

-As a logical following, articles that were still in draft state and therefore hidden are now going to be live !
+The good news is that some articles that were still in draft state and therefore hidden are going to be live !

 Beside changing the concept, I’m also changing the platform, moving from self-hosted Drupal to Jekyll on GitHub Pages.